alist-org/docs/docs/config/configuration.md

   },
 ```

-:::: details Expand to view `ssl_mode` parameter options
+:::: details Expand to view details of `ssl_mode`

-If you don't know how to fill in, fill in the default blank, no need to modify, if you can't use it if you don't fill it in, do your own research, and you can't provide much effective help
+Leave blank if you do not understand what this is; no effective help can be given easily.

 ---

 In MySQL, the `ssl_mode` parameter is used to specify the authentication mode of the SSL connection.
 Here are a few common options:

 - `DISABLED`: Disable SSL connections.
-- `PREFERRED`: If the server has SSL enabled, use an SSL connection; otherwise use a normal connection.
+- `PREFERRED`: Use an SSL connection if server has SSL enabled, and otherwise fallback to a normal connection.
-- `REQUIRED`: Must use SSL connection, if the server does not support SSL connection, the connection will fail.
+- `REQUIRED`: Force to use SSL connection and fail if the server does not support SSL connection.
-- `VERIFY_CA`: Must use SSL connection and verify the authenticity of the server certificate.
+- `VERIFY_CA`: Force to use SSL connection and verify the authenticity of the server certificate.
-- `VERIFY_IDENTITY`: must use an SSL connection and verify the authenticity of the server certificate and that the name matches the connecting hostname.
+- `VERIFY_IDENTITY`: Force to use an SSL connection and verify the authenticity of the server certificate and that the name matches the connecting hostname.

-MySQL 5.x and 8.x are also different.
-If you use the free/fee database provided by the service provider, the service provider will have documentation.
-You must know the database you deploy yourself.
+Additional, MySQL 5.x and 8.x have differences.
+If you are using databases provided by service providers, BTFM.
+If you deployed the database yourself, STFW.

 ---

 In PostgreSQL, the `ssl_mode` parameter is used to specify how the client uses SSL connections.
 Here are a few common options:

 - `disable`: Disable SSL connections.
-- `allow`: SSL connections are allowed, but not required.
+- `allow`: Allow SSL connections.
-- `prefer`: If the server has SSL enabled, use an SSL connection; otherwise use a normal connection.
+- `prefer`: Use an SSL connection if server has SSL enabled, and otherwise fallback to a normal connection.
-- `require`: Must use SSL connection, if the server does not support SSL connection, the connection will fail.
+- `require`: Force to use SSL connection and fail if the server does not support SSL connection.
-- `verify-ca`: Must use SSL connection and verify the authenticity of the server certificate.
+- `verify-ca`: Force to use SSL connection and verify the authenticity of the server certificate.
-- `verify-full`: MUST connect using SSL and verify the authenticity and name of the server certificate matches the connected hostname.
+- `verify-full`: Force to use an SSL connection and verify the authenticity of the server certificate and that the name matches the connecting hostname.

 ---

 ::: right

-:warning::warning:**The above parameters are from ChatGPT, the authenticity/practicability/accuracy has not been verified**:warning::warning:
+:warning::warning:**The above information is from ChatGPT, so the accuracy has not been verified**:warning::warning:

 :::